Professor

-Abraham Matta is Professor and Chair of the Department of Computer Science.
+Abraham Matta is a Professor in the Computer Science Department at Boston University, where he served as Chair of the department during 2018-2024.
 He received his Ph.D. in computer science from the University of Maryland at College Park in 1995.
 He works on the design of network protocols and architectures based on a range of computer science principles (such as inter-process communication, decomposition, and recursion), mathematical techniques (such as probabilistic analysis, queuing theory, optimization, and control theory), and performance evaluation tools (such as simulation and emulation).
-Application domains include the Internet, wireless, mobile, sensor, and disruption-tolerant networks, cloud and distributed systems.
-He has published over 100 peer-reviewed technical papers.
+Application domains include the Internet, wireless, mobile, sensor and disruption-tolerant networks, cloud and distributed systems.
+He has published over 150 peer-reviewed technical papers.
 He received the National Science Foundation CAREER award (1997).
-He won a patent (2011) and two best-paper awards (2008 and 2010) on his work on wireless ad hoc and sensor networks.
-He has served as chair or co-chair of many technical program committees, such as the IEEE Online Conference on Green Communications (2012), IEEE Computer Communications Workshop (2011), and International Conference on Network Protocols (2005).
-He has served on many organizing committees, including as general chair of the 4th International Symposium on Modeling and Optimization in Mobile, Ad Hoc, and Wireless Networks (2006).
+He won a patent (2011) and two best-paper awards (2008 and 2010) for his work on wireless ad hoc and sensor networks.
+He won awards for his experimental work on the GENI testbed (Global Environment for Network Innovations) in 2018 and on the FABRIC testbed in 2023.
+He also won a best-paper award for his cloud computing work in 2021.
+He has been involved with the GENI project since 2013 as an experimenter and in outreach and education activities, including national and international collaboration meetings on cyberinfrastructure.
+He has been serving on the FABRIC Scientific Advisory Board since January 2020, and the FOUNT Scientific Advisory Board since November 2023.
+He has served as chair or co-chair of many technical program committees, such as the IEEE Online Conference on Green Communications (2012), IEEE Computer Communications Workshop (2011), and IEEE International Conference on Network Protocols (2005).
+He has served on many organizing committees, including as general chair of the 4th International Symposium on Modeling and Optimization in Mobile, Ad Hoc, and Wireless Networks (2006), and general co-chair of the IFIP International Conference on Wired/Wireless Internet Communications (2018).
 He is a senior member of the ACM and IEEE.
+He leads the Distributed Applications, Systems & Networks (DASNet) Group, and is a member of the Networks Research Group (NRG) at BU CS.
+He is currently serving as Associate Editor for IEEE Networking Letters.

 Check out Abraham Matta’s personal page.